Quilts have been made, not only for warmth, but for their decorative qualities (and for the maker’s personal satisfaction) for several hundred years.

 British antique quilts have distinctive styles which are largely different from the American “block” style of patchwork.

-Patchwork tended to be Mosaic (an allover design which tessellates together, such as this hexagon coverlet, or Frame quilts (similar to Medallion quilts) where a succession of pieced borders surround a central block.
+Patchwork tended to be Mosaic (an allover design which tessellates together, such as this hexagon coverlet, or Frame quilts (similar to Medallion quilts) such as the Dorset Frame Coverlet, where a succession of pieced borders surround a central block.

 Mosaic patchwork may be made with a single shape, such as a diamond, square, equilateral triangle or hexagon.